Welcome to today's edition of the Rush 24-7 podcast.

 And then you go out and you race bait.

-And in the so-called war on women, that's that's president of everybody?
+And in the so-called war on women, that's president of everybody.

 We all know that Obama's about dividing.

-He's about attacking his entire campaign, and in fact his entire presidency is about dividing and attacking and creating animosity, peddling lies, pandering the groups.
+His entire campaign, and in fact, his entire presidency is about dividing and attacking and creating animosity, peddling lies, pandering to groups.

 Let me suggest something here.

-If millions, if millions of Americans do not view themselves as victims and entitled.
+If millions, if millions of Americans do not view themselves as victims and entitled, if they don't view themselves that way, that's a point that was made.

 If millions of Americans don't view themselves as victims and entitled, we can shut down at least half the federal government.